-The Kellogg Cancer Center is one of the few centers in the Chicago area to offer high-dose IL-2, a potentially curative treatment.
+The Kellogg Cancer Center is one of the few centers in the Chicago area to offer high-dose IL-2, a potentially curative treatment of kidney cancer.
 Kellogg is also involved in active surveillance of kidney tumors, particularly with frail patients or those who cannot undergo surgery.
-This strategy involves close monitoring of small tumors with imaging techniques, and sometimes biopsy, to see if there is evidence of change before a particular treatment is recommended.
+This strategy involves close monitoring of small kidney tumors with imaging techniques, and sometimes biopsy, to see if there is evidence of change before a particular treatment is recommended.

 Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 For kidney cancer, your team may include your medical oncologist, urological surgical oncologist (a board-certified urologist specially trained to surgically treat urological cancers), radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
 This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.

 Patients are at the center of our multidisciplinary team, and Kellogg staff arrange for them to be seen by their multidisciplinary specialists at one appointment, not only for their convenience but to provide a consensus on their course of treatment.
 Our use of one of the most advanced Electronic Medical Record (EMR) systems in the country enhances our open communication and promotes collaboration in our patient care.